 How much will a notary bond cost in Missouri?

 SuretyBonds.com issues these four-year bonds instantly for just $50.
-Since no underwriting is required, everyone qualifies.
-Simply click Buy Now to purchase your bond safely and securely using our online payment portal.
-In just a few minutes you can be on your way to getting bonded as a notary in Missouri.
+Since no underwriting is required everyone is instantly approved.
+Simply click Buy Now below to purchase directly from our secure bond checkout.
+In just a few minutes, you can be on your way to getting bonded as a notary in Missouri.

 Why do I need this bond?

 Missouri notary bonds protect the public and state from financial losses and other consequences resulting from a notary public’s wrongdoings.
 The bond ensures compensation for an individual harmed as a result of errors or mistakes committed by a notary while on the job.
 Common errors committed by notaries include the following:

 - Notarizing a signature that the notary knows to be false or fraudulent